BubbleCow/bubblecow-documentation/Admin/Strategy/Products and Services.md

+- re-imagine the current services, but drop book proposal
+- Change the sign up to a 'join the waiting list model'

 Ideas (move)
 - How can I use the waiting list idea for BubbleCow products (perhaps this is a course).
 I think it would would for en exclusive group, say ten people.
 They join the waiting list and then have to meet a criteria to join the group.
 Then, they are offered a limited time to sign up.
 - Consider a writing what's app group for free.